learn-co-curriculum/learn-environment-setup/README.md

 ## Automating the Setup with Environmentalizer

 Normally we setup your computer using the [Learn OSX Companion application](https://flatironschool-static.s3.amazonaws.com/learn.zip).
-That is definetly the easiest way to set up your computer.
+That is definitely the easiest way to set up your computer.

+If you use that app, a Github account is all you need (and you presumably already have one, since you're reading this document!).

+### **If you use the Learn Companion App, you don't need to continue reading this guide; you are done!**

+*If you're curious, or want more control over your environment, feel free to continue on for manual instructions.*

+## About the Learn App

 That application actually just uses a BASH script called [Environmentalizer](https://github.com/learn-co-curriculum/setup-with-environmentalizer).

 You can either choose to run that script manually or proceed with this guide to install the requirements as you see fit.

-## Requirements
+## Manual Requirements

 In general the list of requirements for using Learn are: